rhdtownsend/gyre/docs/source/ref-guide/input-files/osc-group.rst

    Scaling factor for the turbulent mixing length (see the :math:`\alphatrb` entry in the :ref:`osc-physics-switches` section)

+.. nml:option:: alpha_con
+   :type: real
+   :default: 1

+   Exponent in the turbulent viscosity reduction factor (see the :math:`\alphacon` entry in the :ref:`osc-physics-switches` section)

 .. nml:option:: inertia_norm
    :type: string
    :default: 'BOTH'